svn2github/sdcc/sdcc/doc/README.txt

-Welcome to SDCC, free open source, retargettable, optimizing ANSI C compiler that supports a growing list of processors including the Intel 8051, Maxim 80DS390, Zilog Z80, Z180, Rabbit 2000, gbz80, Motorola 68HC08 and the PIC16 and PIC18 familiy.
+Welcome to SDCC, free open source, retargettable, optimizing ANSI C compiler that supports a growing list of processors including the Intel 8051, Maxim 80DS390, Zilog Z80, Z180, Rabbit 2000, gbz80, Motorola 68HC08, Microchip PIC16 and PIC18 targets.

 See share/sdcc/doc/INSTALL.txt for the installation instructions for the binary kits.